sdwlig/polymersnap/prpl-server-node/README.md

 2. `cd` to the directory you want to serve (e.g. your app's `build/` directory if you are using polymer-cli).

-3. Run `npm init` or `yarn init` and follow the prompts to create your `package.json`.
+3. Run `npm init` and follow the prompts to create your `package.json`.

-4. Run `npm install --save prpl-server` or `yarn add prpl-server` to add prpl-server as a dependency.
+4. Run `npm install --save prpl-server` to add prpl-server as a dependency.

 5. Edit your `package.json` to add a `start` script.
 This is the command App Engine runs when your app starts.
 Configure `prpl-server` to listen on all hosts, and to redirect HTTP connections to HTTPS.
 You should also specify the version of Node your app requires via the `engines` section.